 Cured epoxy– Unless you’re using WEST SYSTEM’s blush-free 207 Special Clear Hardener, amine blush may appear as a wax-like film on cured epoxy surfaces.
 It is a by-product of the curing process and may be more noticeable in cool, moist conditions.
 Amine blush can clog sandpaper and inhibit subsequent bonding, but this inert substance can easily be removed.

 To remove the blush, wash the surface with clean water (not solvent) and an abrasive pad, such as Scotch-brite(TM) 7447 General Purpose Hand Pads.
 Dry the surface with paper towels to remove the dissolved blush before it dries on the surface.
 Sand any remaining glossy areas with 80-grit sandpaper.
-Wet-sanding will also remove the amine blush.
+Wet-sanding the epoxy will also remove the amine blush.
 If a release fabric is applied over the surface of fresh epoxy, amine blush will be removed when the release fabric is peeled from the cured epoxy and no additional sanding is required.

 Epoxy surfaces that have not fully cured may be bonded to or coated with epoxy without washing or sanding.
 Before applying coatings other than epoxy (paints, bottom paints, varnishes, gelcoats, etc.), allow epoxy surfaces to cure fully, then wash and sand.

-Hardwoods: Sand with 80-grit paper.
+Hardwoods: Sand with 80-grit paper before applying epoxy.

 Steel, lead: Remove contamination, sand or grind to bright metal, coat with epoxy then sand fresh epoxy into surface.
-Re-coat or bond after first coat gels.
+Re-coat or bond after first epoxy coat gels.

-Aluminum: Wet sand with 80-grit.
+Aluminum: Wet sand with 80-grit before applying epoxy.

-Plastics: Adhesion varies.
+Plastics: Adhesion with epoxy varies.
 G/flex epoxy is the optimum choice for bonding plastics.
 Hard, rigid plastics such as PVC, ABS and styrene achieve better adhesion with good surface preparation and an adequate bonding area.
-After sanding, flame oxidizing (by quickly passing propane torch over the surface without melting the plastic) can improve bonding in some plastics.
+After sanding, flame oxidizing (by quickly passing propane torch over the surface without melting the plastic) can improve epoxy bonding in some plastics.
 It’s a good idea to conduct an adhesion test on a plastic that you are uncertain about.